RNA topology remolds electrostatic stabilization of viruses: THEORY

 All quantities in Eq.~\ref{free_energy} are dimensionless, so energies are in units of thermal energy $k_BT$ and lengths in units of the statistical step length (Kuhn length) of the polymer, $a$.
 Here, $\tau$ denotes the linear charge density of the polymer, $\sigma$ the surface charge density of the shell, $\Psi^2({\bf{r}})$ the monomer density at position $\mathbf{r}$, and $\Phi({\bf{r}})$ the mean electrostatic potential.
 The parameter $\mu$ is the fugacity (density) of the monovalent salt ions, and corresponds to the concentration of salt ions in the bulk.
 The (dimensionless) Bjerrum length, $\lambda_B$, is a measure of the dielectric constant of the solvent, corresponding to about $0.7$ nm for water at room temperature.
-The square gradient term in the first line of Eq.~\eqref{free_energy} describes the entropic cost for a non-uniform polymer density.
-The $W[\Psi]$ term describes the statistics of an annealed branched polymer \cite{Lubensky,Nguyen-Bruinsma,Lee-Nguyen,Elleuch}, given explicitly by
+The square gradient term in the first line of Eq.~\eqref{free_energy} describes the entropic cost for a non-uniform polymer density, and the last two lines in Eq.~\eqref{free_energy} describe the electrostatic interactions between the polyelectrolyte, the salt ions, and the charged capsid at the level of Poisson-Boltzmann theory \cite{Siber}. {{The full derivation of the standard form of the free energy can be found in Refs. \cite{Borukhov,Borukhov1,Borukhov2,Borukhov3,Shafir}.
+In addition to the standard form, we add}} the $W[\Psi]$ term that describes the statistics of an annealed branched polymer \cite{Lubensky,Nguyen-Bruinsma,Lee-Nguyen,Elleuch}, given explicitly by

 where $\upsilon$ is the (dimensionless) excluded volume and $f_e$ and $f_b$ are the fugacities of the end- and branch-points, respectively.
-The last two lines in Eq.~\eqref{free_energy} describe the electrostatic interactions between the polyelectrolyte, the salt ions, and the charged capsid at the level of Poisson-Boltzmann theory \cite{Siber}.

 In our description, the stem-loop or hair-pin configurations in RNA structures are counted as end points.
 The number of end and branch points $N_e$ and $N_b$ of the polymer depend on the fugacities $f_e$ and $f_b$ through